DevanshSaini18/test_small_repo_python/nemo_docs/section_2.md

 Operational notes:
 - Services assume proper authorization and org-scoped checks are enforced by higher-level dependencies/routes.
 - Most functions return ORM instances (refreshed) for direct response serialization via Pydantic's orm_mode.
+- get_items signature was simplified: the optional search_text parameter and its ilike-based filtering were removed.
+Clients that previously relied on that free-text filter must either:
+  - add search logic in a higher layer (API handler), or
+  - use a dedicated search service (recommended for scalable full-text search), or
+  - add a new service that implements DB full-text search with proper indexing.
 - Performance: queries use SQLAlchemy aggregates; larger datasets/pagination may need explicit indexing and optimized queries (see Data & Infra pages).
+If text search is required at scale, prefer database full-text indices or an external search engine rather than ilike scans.

 ## Source Files
 - app/services.py